shaikalthaf4/shaikalthaf4.github.io/_pages/positions.md

 - Representative publication or GitHub repo (if available)

 **For undergraduate positions:** Please email with your CV and a brief description of your interests and relevant coursework.

-We are committed to building a diverse and inclusive research team.
-Students from underrepresented groups are especially encouraged to apply.